dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 operating system if it has some kind of containerization primitives in place that would allow a process to run in a sandboxed environment.

-As far as I know there already is an execution driver available to FreeBSD, although it's still considered experimental project.
+As far as I know there already is an execution driver available for FreeBSD that utilizes the jail mechanism on that operating system to isolate processes, although it's still considered experimental project.

 And also Microsoft is adding containerization primitives to the Windows kernel,